-Clone wise growth (Fig.4- a, c and e) and tappability (Fig.5- b, d and f) of trees raised in the PB and RT was compared and growth curve plotted.
+Clone wise growth (Fig. 3 a, c and e) and tappability (Fig. 3 b, d and f) of trees raised in the PB and RT was compared and growth curve plotted.
 It could be seen that growth pattern of trees (RRII 414) in both cases was almost equal but trees raised in RT attained higher tappability (93%) when compared to PB (81%).
 The same trend in tappability percentage was found in the case of RRII 417 (PB: 88%; RT: 93%) and RRII 422 (PB: 88%; RT: 90%) also.

-Cost of poly bag planting is high by three fold than the RT method (Soman et al., 2002) mainly due to heavy potting media, space requirement, lack of transeuvrability in transportation etc. while root trainer is gaining popularity among the rubber growers.

-Increased uniformity of trees across the genotype apparently indicates early and better establishment of plants in the soil as reported in other tree species (Khedkar and Subramanian, 1997).
+Cost of poly bag planting is high by three fold than the RT method (Soman et al., 2002) and the latter is gaining popularity among the rubber growers.
+Increased uniformity of trees across the genotype apparently indicate early and better establishment of plants in the soil as reported in other tree species (Khedkar and Subramanian, 1997).
 From this case study, it can be concluded that the adoption of new clones and root trainer technology could help the growers in minimizing the unproductive age and early return from the holdings.